Skip to Main Content

 Many instructors at the Academy of Art University use Turnitin.com to check students' work for proper citation.
 Your instructor will inform you if you need to submit your work to Turnitin.com for their class.

-Plagiarism @ AAU
+Plagiarism @ ArtU

 Academy of Art University Logo